illuminatech/url-trailing-slash/README.md

 causes redirect to `http://example.com/items/` while request to `http://example.com/items/1/` causes redirect to `http://example.com/items/1`.

 **Heads up!** Remember, that with this extension installed, you are controlling requirements of URL trailing slashes presence or absence in **each** route you define.
-While normally Laravel strips any trailing slashes from route URI automatically, this extension gives them meaning.
+While normally Laravel strips any trailing slashes from route URL automatically, this extension gives them meaning.
 You should carefully examine your routes definitions, ensuring you do not set trailing slash for the wrong ones.